 Keep the app open while searching for your dog so you can track quickly.

 Note: In 'Lost Dog Mode,' your dog's Fi collar will only have approximately 2 days of battery life - this is why its important to save as much battery as possible when your dog is not lost!

 For more information on battery life, see Collar Battery Life.

 Still having trouble finding your dog?

-- Contact Fi support - If you have an active GPS subscription, Fi support is available 24/7 for lost dog cases.
-Submit a request via the request form or dial +1 (855) 343-4688 and select '1' - Fi Support will be alerted right away and reach back out within minutes.
+- Contact Fi support - Within Lost Dog Mode, you'll see an option to call us if you have an active GPS subscription.
+Fi support is available 24/7 for lost dog cases.
+Fi Support will be alerted right away and reach back out within minutes.

 - Reach out to your friends, family, and neighbors.
 Alert them as quickly as possible.
 The earlier you get the word out that your pup is lost, the more likely it will be that your dog is still close to where you both were last, and someone has seen them.